 Caring for Aging Parents

 This road can feel like a race where the route keeps changing without warning.
-One week you’re navigating conversations about finances or medical proxies; the next, you’re simply sitting together over a bowl of soup.
+One week you’re handling conversations about finances or medical proxies; the next, you’re simply sitting together over a bowl of soup.
 When uncertainty rises, pray before you plan.
 Ask God for clear next steps and a gentle tone.

 Protect dignity in the details: knock before entering, involve them in choices, keep familiar routines.
 If cognitive changes make communication difficult, simplify questions and give time for responses.
 Celebrate what remains—favorite music, a shared prayer, a photo album that sparks stories.
 Where safety requires boundaries, frame them as acts of love: “I want you to be safe, so let’s try this together.”